XC Training System

 My goal in this article is three-fold...

-1. To explain why a conservative approach to cross country training in the middle school years sets athletes up for success in high school.
+1. To explain why a conservative approach to a cross country training plan in the middle school years sets athletes up for success in high school.

 2. I will give you a middle school cross country training schedule pdf you can follow today, including warm-ups, workouts, and post-run strength and mobility training.